Chigusa Nagayo: GAEA Japan (1995–2005) and World Championship Wrestling (1996–1997)

-Nagayo appeared for World Championship Wrestling in 1996, competing in the tournament for the WCW Women's Championship as she would be defeated by Madusa on the December 14 edition of Nitro.
-After the departure of then champion Akira Hokuto, she would appear on the September 20, 1997 edition of WCW Japan competing for the vacant title though would be defeated by Devil Masami.
+Nagayo appeared twice in the American national promotion World Championship Wrestling (WCW) in 1996 under the ring name "Zero".
+Zero's first appearance would be as part of a tournament for the WCW Women's Championship, and saw Zero defeated by Madusa on the December 14 edition of Nitro.
+After the departure of then champion Akira Hokuto, she would appear on the September 20, 1997 edition of WCW Japan competing for the vacant title, though she would be defeated by Devil Masami.

 In December 1998, Asuka debuted in GAEA and played a heel, allying with Nagayo's rivals and winning the presidency of GAEA from Nagayo in their first match together in ten years, on April 4, 1999.
-Eventually, however, on December 27, 1999, Crush Gals re-united, and went on to win their fourth tag team championship together in spring 2004.
+Eventually, however, on December 27, 1999, Crush Gals re-united and went on to win their fourth tag team championship together in spring 2004.

+While with GAEA, Nagayo briefly competed as her alter-ego, Lady Zero.

+Second retirement (2005–2013),

-On April 3, 2005, Nagayo and Asuka teamed up for the last time, defeating Chikayo Nagashima and Sugar Sato on GAEA's 10th Anniversary Show; Asuka retired afterwards because of neck injuries.
+On April 3, 2005, Nagayo and Asuka teamed up for the last time, defeating Chikayo Nagashima and Sugar Sato on GAEA's 10th Anniversary Show; Asuka retired afterward because of neck injuries.
 Nagayo retired a week later after losing to her protégée, Meiko Satomura in the main event of GAEA's Eternal Last Gong Show, the promotion's farewell card.

-Post-retirement
+Following her retirement, Nagayo began producing her own independent events.
+During this time Nagayo returned to the ring sporadically: On April 15, 2005, Nagayo, Ryuji Ito and Sanshiro Takagi defeated Mayumi Ozaki, Abdullah Kobayashi, and Shadow WX in a Fluorescent Lighttubes & Barbed Wire Alpha Death match.
+She also produced and wrestled at Devil Masami's retirement event in December 2008.